 - The counterfeit euro banknotes used in the test are, to the best of the knowledge of the ECB and the NCBs, those most commonly found in circulation in the euro area at the time of the last update of the test deck used.
 Since the ECB and the NCBs cannot foresee or rule out the possibility of new types of counterfeit appearing after the test deck has been updated, manufacturers are responsible for retesting the various types of device on a regular basis.
 Furthermore, distributors and users of these devices are responsible for having the authentication sensors in their devices periodically updated in order to detect new counterfeits.

 - To the extent permitted by law, the ECB and the NCBs do not accept any liability whatsoever for (i) any direct or indirect damage resulting from the performance of the tests, or the publication or non-publication of the test results on, or their removal from, this page of the ECB’s website, or (ii) the outcome of the tests.
-Separate disclaimers are made by the Deutsche Bundesbank and the Banco de Portugal1
+For separate disclaimers used by the Deutsche Bundesbank and the Banco de Portugal, see below.

 - The published test results neither contain nor imply any recommendation by the ECB or the NCBs to the effect that third parties should or should not use the type of device tested.